marcelomijas/econometrics-cheatsheet/README.md

 # Econometrics Cheat Sheet

-Econometrics cheat sheet using LaTeX with a summarized review of the basic econometrics concepts, assumptions and properties of the linear regression model, OLS equations and interpretatations, error measures, r-squared, hypothesis testing with individual and F contrast, confidence intervals, dummy variables and structural change, predictions, and a revision of the most popular OLS problems: multicollinearity, heteroscedasticity and auto-correlation.
+Econometrics cheat sheet using LaTeX with a summarized review of the basic econometrics concepts, assumptions and properties of the linear regression model, Ordinary Least Squares (OLS) equations and interpretatations, error measures, r-squared, hypothesis testing with individual and F contrast, confidence intervals, dummy variables and structural change, predictions, and a revision of the most popular OLS problems: multicollinearity, heteroscedasticity and auto-correlation.

 English .pdf version <a href="https://github.com/marcelomijas/econometrics-cheatsheet/raw/main/econometrics-cheatsheet/econometrics-cheatsheet-en.pdf">download</a>.